 getting the QuickBooks PHP API working.
 This became fairly popular for several years.

 Wrote a prototype / demo web application to connect general building contractors with

 - login / user / session management

-- Google Maps to set and show user's location, CSS to overlay instructions on Google Maps
+- maps to set and show user's location, CSS to overlay instructions on the map

-Trained site author to use the “pre” HTML5 / HTML tag to align the letter-number grid (see the source code of
+Trained site author to use the <pre> HTML5 / HTML tag to align the letter-number numerology grid.

 After many years of frustration, this made the alignment much easier.

-- Determined that hits to wp-load.php are legitimate.
+- Determined that hits to xy-load.php are legitimate.
 This involved analysis of web server access logs, IP whois, etc.

 - Identified an inadequate 256MB Ubuntu Linux swap space as the performance issue with a Minecraft server; increased to 2GB (equal to RAM).